Robert McCann and Mary Gilmour

 Linen manufacture was so widespread in Ulster that eventually the northern bleachers built their own White Linen Hall in Belfast, so they could deal direct with English traders.
 The port of Belfast quickly came to dominate linen cloth exports.

-Map of Townland of Ballydorn form 1830 OS Map
+Map of Townland of Ballydorn form 1830 OS Map.
+Image courtesy of National Library of Scotland.

 Ballydorn